HenryJS/cloudprep/README.md

     the tag `cloudprep:forceCapture: True`
 * **EgressOnlyInternetGateways, VpcEndpoints**: Cloudformation currently does not support tagging, thus all your tags will be lost.
 Sorry about that.
+* **Policies**: Policies contain Resources; these are typically ARNs.
+At present, ARNs are copied wholesale; this is probably not what you want - it's todo.

 ### Limitations